godaddy/asherah/server/go/README.md

 # Asherah Server - Go

 ## Running the server
-This example assumes mysql is running on localhost and a preexisting asherah database
+This assumes mysql is running on localhost and a preexisting asherah database

 ```console
 $ go build -o server main.go